EKI Energy Services shares crash 20% to hit 52-week low after quarterly results

 The company (formerly known as EnKing International) is delivering a wide range of services, in categories of training, consulting, Energy Conservation, Carbon Credit Trading, CDM and Electrical Safety Audit, Carbon Footprint measurement and management, and many more sustainability services.
 EKI has been working towards rehabilitating the planet to a future of net-zero carbon emissions.

-Meanwhile, Indian equity benchmarks traded lower in late morning deals, banks, financials, automobile, technology and energy stocks.
+Meanwhile, Indian equity benchmarks traded lower in afternoon deals, dragged by banks, financials, automobile, technology and energy stocks.

 Also read: Nykaa shares fall ahead of Q3 results.
 Here're analyst projections